fdioDocs/vpp-docs/docs/tasks/writingdocs/pushingapatch.rst

 .. code-block:: shell

    $ git commit -m 'A descriptive commit message for the new changes'

+Push you changes for the branch where your changes were made

-   $ git push origin master
+   $ git push origin <branch name>

 Additional Git commands